Taxation of international executives

 Rents derived from an Irish property are liable for Irish taxes regardless of the residency position of the recipient.
 For resident and domiciled individuals, rents from worldwide properties are subject to Irish taxes (subject to certain exemptions).
 Individuals’ resident but not domiciled in Ireland will be taxed on Irish rental income in full, and rents derived from other foreign properties if remitted to Ireland.

 When calculating assessable rental income, most expenses incurred in renting the property are deductible.
-Such expenses would include agents’ fees, advertising costs, repairs etc. If the property is furnished, either an annual wear and tear allowance of EUR254 or an allowance equal to 12.5 percent of the total cost of the fixture and fittings, whichever is the higher, is available for eight years starting from the year in which the cost is incurred.
+Such expenses would include agents’ fees, advertising costs, repairs etc. If the property is furnished, either an annual wear and tear allowance of EUR254 or an allowance equal to 12.5 percent of the total cost of the fixture and fittings, whichever is the higher, is available for 8 years starting from the year in which the cost is incurred.
 A deduction is available against gross rents for mortgage interest paid on borrowings for the purchase, improvement or repair of a rental property.
-A claim for mortgage interest has been reduced to 75 percent from 8 April 2009.
-This measure applies to both new and existing mortgages.
+A claim for mortgage interest has been increased to 90 percent for 2019.

 The entitlement to a reduction for mortgage interest paid against rental income is also conditional on compliance with the registration requirements of the Residential Tenancies Act 2004.